kev5/GoMeet/Testing/README.md

 ![](https://github.com/kev5/Go-Meet/blob/master/Testing/DeviceTests.PNG)

 The Built-in Explorer Suite in *Amazon Kindle Fire* and *LG G Pad* suffered a failure during the registration.
-We think it was because of failure to access the database properly, since all other devices successfully passed this test.
+We think it was because of failure to access the database properly owing to the fact that the API key of Google Maps API has to be regenerated after a certain number of uses as it is limited.